Sarah-Jane Barnes

-Sarah-Jane Barnes is a British-Canadian geologist, who is a professor at the Université du Québec à Chicoutimi and director of LabMaTer.
+Sarah-Jane Barnes (born 1954) is a British-Canadian geologist, who is a professor at the Université du Québec à Chicoutimi and director of LabMaTer.

 Early life and education

-Born in Chiswick, United Kingdom in 1954, Barnes moved with her family to South Africa at the age of 6.
+Born in Chiswick in 1954, Barnes moved with her family to South Africa at the age of 6.
 As a child, she was passionate about science, and attended extra classes at an all boys school in order to continue her scientific education past grade 8.
 She completed her B.Sc.
-(Hons) in Geology and Chemistry at the University of Witwatersrand, Johannesburg, in 1975.
-She later completed a Graduate Diploma in Science in 1978 at the University of South Africa and in the following year, under the supervision of Dr. D. Waters, Barnes received her M.Sc. that specialized on serpentines found in Namibia from the University of South Africa.
-Barnes completed her doctorate degree at the University of Toronto in 1983, being awarded with a Ph.D. for her work on the platinum group element potentials of komatiites found in the Abitibi Belt in Northern Ontario.
-Following her doctorate, she began her post-doctoral studies on the Rana layered intrusion at the Geological Survey of Norway in 1984 under the supervision of Dr. R. Boyd, completing it in 1986.
+(Hons) in geology and chemistry at the University of Witwatersrand, Johannesburg, in 1975.
+She later completed a graduate diploma in science in 1978 at the University of South Africa and in the following year, under the supervision of Dr. D Waters, Barnes received her MSc. that specialized on serpentines found in Namibia from the University of South Africa.
+Barnes completed her doctorate degree at the University of Toronto in 1983 on the platinum group element potentials of komatiites found in the Abitibi Belt in Northern Ontario.
+Following her doctorate, she began her post-doctoral studies on the Rana layered intrusion at the Geological Survey of Norway in 1984 under the supervision of Dr. R Boyd, completing it in 1986.

 From 1983 to 1984, Barnes was an assistant professor at the University of Toronto, specializing in igneous, sedimentary and metamorphic petrology.
 She then proceeded to become an assistant professor on igneous petrogenesis and economic geology at the University of Quebec at Chicoutimi in 1986.
 In 1992, Barnes was an associate professor, later becoming a full professor in 1995.

 As of 2019, Barnes has supervised over forty graduate students and postdoctoral fellows.